Malegowda1/Atmega328P-Arduino-uno-Baremetal-programming/Intrrupts/Readme.md

 3.Should be short and fast
 4.Automatically triggered by hardware
 **Note**
-To use interrupts in ATmega328P we should enable global intrrupts(sei()) and and for clearing the global intrrupt we should use cli() syntax
+To use interrupts in ATmega328P we should enable global intrrupts(sei()) and for clearing the global intrrupt we should use cli() syntax